Shadows and photon rings of a quantum black hole: Shadows of QBHs under various illumination backgrounds

-In Fig.\eqref{Comparism-1}, the three plots in the first row show the brightness with respect to the impact parameter $b$ (different paths) in the three illumination models.
+For figures in Fig.\eqref{Comparism-1}, we choose $\rho=1$ in Model 1 and $\rho_0=1$ in Model 2 and Model 3.
+The thickness of the accretion disk in the third column is chosen to be equal to the radius of event horizon $r_{\text{Hz}}$.
+The three plots in the first row show the variation of brightness with respect to the impact parameter $b$ (different paths) in the three illumination models.
 We also compare the brightness of the images of the QBH from LQG and SBH in each illumination model.
 The blue line is for the QBH and the orange line for the SBH.
 In Model 1 and Model 2, the differences between the two BHs are both qualitatively and quantitatively small.
-In Model 3, the difference is quantitatively large.
-This is interesting since it means we can distinguish the QBH from the SBH under certain specific conditions.
+In Model 3, there are two brightness peaks in the images of the two BHs.
+The outer peak is located near the critical impact parameter.
+The difference between the images of the two BHs is qualitatively small but quantitatively large for the inner peaks.
+This brightness peak of SBH is almost twice of that of the QBH.
+This is interesting since it means we could distinguish the QBH from the SBH under certain illumination conditions.
+In Fig.\eqref{Model3-changethick}, we vary the thickness of accretion disk from $0.2 r_{\textrm{Hz}}$ to $1.8 r_{\textrm{Hz}}$ with step $0.2 r_{\textrm{Hz}}$ and plot nine sets of curves, which show that the inner brightness peak of SBH is always almost twice of that of the QBH in the disklike accretion models.

 The second row shows the images of shadows and photon rings of the QBH in three illumination models and the comparisons with that of the SBH cases.
-The photon rings are clear in Model 1 and Model 3 in the disklike emission cases.
+The photon rings in the shadows are clear in Model 1 and Model 3 in the disklike emission cases.
 However, Model 2 has a spherical emission and the photon-ring feature is not obvious.